SourasishGhosh/SourasishGhosh/README.md

-#  👋 Hi, I’m @SourasishGhosh
-- 👀 Currently I am pursuing a Data Science course from IITM and doing my M.Sc degree in Atmospheric Sciences
-- 🌱 I have currently found myself proficient in Python Programming and worked on various libraries of it (e.g., Matplotlib,Pandas,NumPy, etc).
-      Also proficient in SQL,Excel etc and various other skills.
-- 💞️ I’m looking to collaborate on projects of Data Analytics and Data Science
-- 📫 You can reach me via my mail: sourasishghosh02@gmail.com

-A Traveler's Guide to the GitHub Repository
-Hark, bold explorer, and welcome to this digital domain!
+**Hark, bold explorer, and welcome to this digital domain!**
 You've stumbled upon a hidden trove of knowledge and craftsmanship, a testament to the digital arts of this age.
 This scroll, the README, shall serve as your guide through this repository, a map of the treasures within.

+You've stumbled upon the personal workshop of Sourasish Ghosh, a humble seeker of knowledge and a Data Science enthusiast.
+My Journey
+Currently, I'm deep in the pursuit of wisdom, studying Data Science at IITM and exploring the skies through my M.Sc degree in Atmospheric Sciences.
+My mind is abuzz with the fascinating connections between numbers and the natural world.
+My Skills & Tools:
+I've found my footing and become proficient in the language of Python, wielding libraries like Matplotlib, Pandas,Pytorch,Tensorflow,Scipy,NumPy etc. to unravel complex datasets.
+Beyond that, I am also well-versed in SQL, Excel, and a variety of other useful tools.
+Seeking Collaborators
+I am actively looking to join forces on projects related to Data Analytics and Data Science.
+If you have a quest that requires a skilled data-wrangler, I am ready to lend my expertise.
+Contact
+Should you wish to send a raven, you can reach me at sourasishghosh02@gmail.com.
+I look forward to hearing from you and embarking on new adventures together!

+- 📫 You can reach me via my mail: sourasishghosh02@gmail.com

 The Repository's Charter
 This domain is dedicated to the ancient craft of Software Development, a practice that shapes the very fabric of our digital world.
 Herein lies the source code, the very blueprints of our creations.
 Where to Find the Lore